Heroic Farming and Produce of Cinque Terre

 Justin

-Ciao, I'm Justin, an Australian expat living in La Spezia, Italy.
+Ciao, I'm Justin, an Australian expat living in Italy.
 In my spare time, you would find me cheering for my favorite ice hockey team, cycling, hiking, and enjoying a bite out.
 My blog posts, offer insider tips for exploring La Spezia and this picturesque region, so you get the most out of your trip!

 Read More